shopsys/shopsys/docs/introduction/faq-and-common-issues.md

 ## How to set up deployment and production server?
 We recommend installation using the Docker for production.
-See how to install Shopsys Framework in production and how to proceed when deploying in the tutorial [Installation Using Docker on Production Server](../installation/installation-using-docker-on-production-server.md).
+See how to install Shopsys Platform in production and how to proceed when deploying in the tutorial [Installation Using Docker on Production Server](../installation/installation-using-docker-on-production-server.md).

 ## How to set up the administration with a different locale/language (e.g. Czech)?
 The administration uses `en` locale by default.